scutcsq/Neural-Transducers-for-Two-Stage-Text-to-Speech-via-Semantic-Token-Prediction/dynamic_version/readme.md

-A code version with reference to valle and k2 code
+A code version with reference to vall-e and k2 code

 # 1、Step 1 Data Preprocess